Wilenty/Plug-ins-for-InnoSetup/README.md

 **Let's say, the first 100 persons who will decide to buy one plug-in - can get second plug-in for free.
 But, there is a "catch" - you have to write a opinion abut my plugin in a public place in the internet and share the link to that page on my github.
 In the promotion time, I share the chosen plug-in of given name from here.
 You test it, and you write a opinion about in any public place (your website, open forums, etc.), then you paste the link on my github: https://github.com/Wilenty/Plug-ins-for-InnoSetup/issues/1 with second name of the plug-in you will chose and I share second plug-in for you.
 I expect true opinion, independent if you will like it or not.
-One promotion can be used only once.
+Every person can use this promotion only once.
 If there will be a lot of interest, the time to receive the plugin may increase (can be longer than described).**

 A word of explanation: